RomanovskiiArsenii/cv/README.md

 # cv
-Personal CV Website

-Developed and designed a personal portfolio website showcasing information,  skills, work experience, contact details, and certifications.
+Designed and developed personal portfolio website showcasing skills, experience, contact details and certifications.

-Implemented a user-friendly interface.
-Ensured seamless adaptability and responsiveness for various mobile devices.
+Implemented user-friendly UI.
+Ensured seamless adaptability and responsiveness across multiple mobile devices.
 Looks best on desktop.

-Utilized HTML and CSS to construct the initial design and layout.
-The project is currently a part of ongoing learning in HTML and CSS.
+Used HTML and CSS to create the initial design and layout.
+The project is currently being used as part of an ongoing learning process in HTML and CSS.
-Future enhancements and functionality improvements are planned for JavaScript learning.
-The website is hosted and version-controlled on GitHub.
+Future enhancements and functionality improvements are planned for learning JavaScript.
+The site is hosted and version controlled on GitHub.

-Conceptualized and executed the design of the website from scratch.
-Designed layouts, color schemes, and visual elements to reflect personal style.
+Conceptualised and implemented the design of the website from scratch.
+Designed layouts, colour schemes and visual elements to reflect personal style.

-The site contains several big images, which can take a long time to load on a poor Internet connection.
+The site contains several large images which can take a long time to load on a poor internet connection.
-Despite this, I made the decision to maintain them as they are a crucial component of the design.
+However, as they are an important part of the design, I decided to keep them.

-A browser won't allow an intro audio until you return to the main page from a secondary page (such as certificates).
+A browser won't allow an intro audio until you return to the main page from a secondary page.
+(such as certificates).
 This is the policy of all major browsers.